 If you have experienced symptoms of COVID-19, you likely felt the effects it has on your ability to breathe easily.
-You may have been short of breath, coughed a lot, and in more severe cases required oxygen supplementation or mechanical ventilation.
-After recovering from the actual virus, you may be noticing that you are still short of breath.
+You may have been short of breath, coughing a lot, and in more severe cases, required oxygen supplementation or mechanical ventilation.
+After recovering from the virus, you may notice that you are still short of breath.
 Many people report experiencing this breathlessness long after fighting off the virus.

 How does COVID-19 affect your breathing?

 The virus spreads through the respiratory tract (nose, throat, lungs) and infects cells.
 In response, the body’s immune system fights back, which involves airways becoming inflamed, resulting in sore throat, cough and breathlessness.
 If the infection progresses into the lower airways of the lungs, it may cause pneumonia and/or Acute Respiratory Distress Syndrome, meaning that the little air sacs (alveoli) deep in the lungs become inflamed and filled with fluid.
 The air sacs are where oxygen that we breathe is supposed to move into our bloodstream to be sent all over the body.
 However, when the air sacs are inflamed and filled with fluid, oxygen cannot properly move between the lungs and the bloodstream, causing further breathlessness.

 After the acute infection has passed, breathlessness may persist due to lung damage, heart damage, and/or dysautonomia.
 Dysautonomia is an umbrella term for conditions involving dysfunction of the autonomic nervous system, which regulates heart rate, blood pressure, breathing, and other bodily functions.